Bondi tours Alcatraz as part of Trump's plan to reopen former prison

 Alcatraz a money-maker for federal government, San Francisco

 Alcatraz currently receives about 1.6 million visitors from around the world every year, according to the Park Service.
-Speaker Emerita Nancy Pelosi lambasted the Trump administration's plans to reopen Alcatraz as a prison, which would put an end to the approximately $60 million in annual revenue that tourism brings to the National Park Service and the city.
+Speaker Emerita Nancy Pelosi lambasted the Trump administration's plans to reopen Alcatraz as a prison, which would put an end to the approximately $60 million in annual revenue that tourism brings to the National Park Service.
+The city of San Francisco benefits indirectly through spending at hotels, restaurants, shops, and local tourism businesses.

 "With stiff competition, the planned announcement to reopen Alcatraz as a federal penitentiary is the Trump Administration's stupidest initiative yet," said Pelosi in a prepared statement.
 "It should concern us all that clearly the only intellectual resources the Administration has drawn upon for this foolish notion are decades-old fictional Hollywood movies."